Zaby2/curr-service/README.md

 Note that here is just example of dockerfile, so you need to create the simular one for each of services if you need

-## TODO
-1. Adding Spring Cloud Eureka server, for flexibility of the whole system and add Load Balancer Done
-2. Later it is better to change REST API to Kafka of RabbitMQ
-3. Put constant variables into application.properties file Done